 Serve them big for breakfast, mini with drinks, or ceremoniously at Hanukkah.
 These colorful, fresh, and flavorful potato pancakes are crowd pleasers no matter how you shred ’em.

 - 1 medium russet potato peeled and grated

 - 1 small yellow onion grated

 - 1 large carrot grated

 - 1 egg beaten

-- 1 ⁄2 cup plain yogurt or non-dairy yogurt for garnish
+- 1/2 cup plain yogurt for garnish (optional)

-Strain the grated potato, onion, and carrot in a colander over the sink, then squeeze out as much liquid as possible.
+Strain the grated vegetables in a colander over the sink, then squeeze out as much liquid as possible.

-In a large bowl, mix together the egg, 1 teaspoon salt, pepper to taste, and spices.
+In a large bowl, mix together the egg, salt, and spices.
 Add the grated vegetables and stir to combine.